You are here: Urology Textbook > Drugs in Urology > Docetaxel

 Pharmacokinetics of Docetaxel

-Cooling hands and feet before and during infusion reduces the side effects on the skin and nervous system.
+Cooling the hands and feet before and during the infusion may reduce cutaneous and peripheral nerve toxicities.

 Skin: